Org, Minnesota: Org today

 The last person who claimed to be Mayor of Org, Mark Marcotte, left the town circa 1980, though there is no evidence that Mr. Marcott was actually elected to that post.
 In 2000, Org's original roadway was downgraded to a "minimum maintenance roadway", and by 2010, many of the remaining homes were bought up by the State of Minnesota to make way for the upgrading of Minnesota State Highway 60 from two lanes to four lanes.
 The former Chicago & Northwestern Railroad line is now operated by Union Pacific, and is busier than ever.
 But as for Org, nearly every trace of the town is gone.

 Politics

-Org is located in Bigelow Township which is located in Minnesota's 1st congressional district, represented by Mankato educator Tim Walz, a Democrat.
-At the state level, Org is located in Senate District 22, represented by Republican Doug Magnus, and in House District 22B, represented by Republican Rod Hamilton.
+Org is located in Bigelow Township which is located in Minnesota's 1st congressional district, represented by Brad Finstad, a Republican.
+At the state level, Org is located in Senate District 21, represented by Republican Bill Weber, and in House District 21B, represented by Republican Marj Fogelman.

 Org is in Bigelow Township and is represented by Nobles County Commissioner Matt Widboom.